PostHog/posthog.com/contents/blog/product-market-fit-game.md

 When you're trying to get to product-market fit, do _not_ prioritize scaling your sales.
 Just focus on getting one deal done at a time.
 Here is how to do that:

-1. Intros through your own network, people you worked with, went to school with, where your family work or went to school.
+1. Introductions through your own network, people you worked with, went to school with, where your family work or went to school.
 Everybody has _some_ network – don't feel like you need to be a sales legend to do this.
 2. If you're in an accelerator, message other companies.
 Be personalized.
 3. People from companies that your product is perfect for.
 4. Events.
 You may be able to get free tickets via a partner.

 In general, do not do marketing (paid ads / content) expecting to get a sale – these are more scalable methods.
 Be hands on.
 Other companies in your space will have heavily invested in how to do outbound or marketing, so the most likely way you can win is on quality and personalization with your approach.

 Keep yourself accountable – set some goals for meetings booked and stick to them.
 As with booking feedback calls, be hyper responsive.
 If you respond to people within minutes (whether booking a meeting, or progressing a deal), you'll get them while they're available and happy to engage.
 I used to obsessively respond to people on LinkedIn all day while in this phase.

-When it comes to pricing, reduce the risk for your earliest customers.
-Charge them monthly rather than annually, unless they prefer the latter.

-There are multiple methods available.
-You can charge a recurring monthly rate, or you can charge on usage.
+### How to do sales calls

 Once you're on a call, get the prospect to open up about their challenges, and figure out with them if your product could solve their problems.
 It's worth qualifying the lead as you do this.
 The simplest method is BANT (Budget, Authority, Need, Timeline).